 Barry Arts Building, 47th Street and Monarch Way, Room 2008, second floor; 757-683-4059

-The Hofheimer Art Library contains specialized books, journals, online resources, audio-visual titles, and other materials for students and faculty in the visual arts.
-Reserve materials for Art Department classes are available at the service desk.
-Individual and group study space, computers, drawing tablet, and scanner are available.
-Students also have access to a network printer.
+The Hofheimer Art Library contains specialized books, journals, online resources, videos, audio-visual titles, and other materials for students and faculty in the visual arts.
+Reserve materials for ODU Art Department classes are available at the service desk.
+Individual and group study space, computers, drawing tablet, scanner, and network printer are available.
 Visit the Art Library at www.odu.edu/library/art.

 Music Library and F. Ludwig Diehn Composers Room